brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ![](/assets/guides/fusion-ux-logic/hello_world_usage_form.png)

 Some notes about the attributes and their assignments:
-- The default value will be used, if no other value is available
+- The default value is used, if no other value is available
 - `fux-name` only has the default value
     - Therefore, the attribute will always have this value
     - Because the attribute is not required, it would also be valid to leave this field empty